The laws on abortion and the ban on same-sex marriage in Northern Ireland are set to change.

 That poll also suggested that 65% of people thought that having an abortion should not be a crime.

-A study last year suggested that over time the public in Northern Ireland has changed its views on both same-sex marriage and abortion.
+A study published last year suggested that over time the public in Northern Ireland has changed its views on both same-sex marriage and abortion.

-In 1998, a majority of people thought same-sex relationships were always wrong, but this had gone down to 27% by 2013.
+According to that report, in 1998 a majority of people thought same-sex relationships were always wrong, but this had gone down to 27% by 2013.

 In 2016, more than 80% thought an abortion should be allowed where a fetus had a fatal abnormality - in 1998 that figure was around 50%.